Tate Modern: Major temporary exhibitions

 Two wings of the Boiler House are used to stage the major temporary exhibitions for which an entry fee is charged.
 These exhibitions normally run for three or four months.
 When they were located on a single floor, the two exhibition areas could be combined to host a single exhibition.
 This was done for the Gilbert and George retrospective due to the size and number of the works.

 A 2014 show of Henri Matisse provided Tate Modern with London's best-attended charging exhibition, and with a record 562,622 visitors overall, helped by a nearly five-month-long run.
 In 2018, Joan Jonas had a retrospective exhibition.

 A Year in Art: Australia 1992, featuring contemporary Indigenous Australian art of 1992, which opened in June 2021, was extended until September 2022 owing to its popularity.

 In May 2025, Tate Modern celebrated its 25th anniversary with a free four-day "Birthday Weekender".
 Highlights include the return of Louise Bourgeois’s iconic spider sculpture Maman.

+In June 2026, the museum opened the temporary exhibition Frida: The Making of an Icon, dedicated to Frida Kahlo.